apache/nuttx/configs/sama5d3x-ek/README.txt

     4. This configuration has support for NSH built-in applications enabled.
        However, no built-in applications are selected in the base configuration.

+    5. Data resides in ISRAM, but can be moved to SDRAM as described above under "SDRAM Data Configuration."

-    5. This configuration has support for the FAT file system built in.
+    6. This configuration has support for the FAT file system built in.
 However, by default, there are no block drivers initialized.
 The FAT file system can still be used to create RAM disks.

-    6. SDRAM support can be enabled by modifying your NuttX configuration as described above in the paragraph entitle "SDRAM Support"
+    7. SDRAM support can be enabled by modifying your NuttX configuration as described above in the paragraph entitle "SDRAM Support"

-    7. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
+    8. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-    8. Enabling HSMCI support.
+    9. Enabling HSMCI support.
 The SAMA5D3x-EK provides a two SD memory card
        slots:  (1) a full size SD card slot (J7 labeled MCI0), and (2) a microSD memory card slot (J6 labeled MCI1).
 The full size SD card slot connects via HSMCI0; the microSD connects vi HSMCI1.
 Support for both SD slots can be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.

-    9. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.
+    10. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-    10. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+    11. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-    11. AT24 Serial EEPROM.
+    12. AT24 Serial EEPROM.
 A AT24C512 Serial EEPPROM was used for tested I2C.
 There is, however, no AT24 EEPROM on board the SAMA5D3x-EK:
         The  serial EEPROM was mounted on an external adaptor board and connected to the SAMA5D3x-EK thusly.
 See the section above entitle "AT24 Serial EEPROM" for further information.

-    12. I2C Tool.
+    13. I2C Tool.
 NuttX supports an I2C tool at apps/system/i2c that can be
         used to peek and poke I2C devices.
 See the discussion above under "I2C Tool" for detailed configuration settings.

-    13. Networking support via the can be added to NSH by modifying the configuration.
+    14. Networking support via the can be added to NSH by modifying the configuration.
 See the "Networking" section above for detailed configuration settings.

-    14. You can enable the touchscreen and a touchscreen by following the configuration instrcutions in the section entitled "Touchscreen Testing" above.
+    15. You can enable the touchscreen and a touchscreen by following the configuration instrcutions in the section entitled "Touchscreen Testing" above.

-    15. The Real Time Clock/Calendar RTC) may be enabled by reconfiguring NuttX.
+    16. The Real Time Clock/Calendar RTC) may be enabled by reconfiguring NuttX.
         See the section entitled "RTC" above for detailed configuration settings.

-    16. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+    17. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.

-    17. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
+    18. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
 See the section entitled "TRNG and /dev/random" above for detailed configuration information.

-    18. See also the sections above for additional configuration options:
+    19. See also the sections above for additional configuration options:
         "AT24 Serial EEPROM", "CAN Usage", "SAMA5 ADC Support", "SAMA5 PWM Support", "OV2640 Camera Interface", "I2S Audio Support"